shreyaspatil2/Python_User_Defined_Functions/README.md

 iii] User Defined Functions 3:

 1. This Function Creates Your Resume
-2. This Function Multiplies Two Number With A SIngle Input.
+2. This Function Multiplies Two Number With A Single Input.

 iv] User Defined Functions 4: